How to Subdivide Property: The Major Subdivision Process

 - Subordination Agreement for each lien holder (if there are any)

 A complete Final Plat submittal renews your Preliminary Plat approval for two additional years.
 If a Final Plat has not been submitted within two years, your Preliminary Plat must be re-approved by the Planning and Zoning Commission and City Council by the end of the second year or it will expire and you will be required to submit a new Preliminary Plat.

 You submit the check prints of your Final Plat to Zoning and Subdivision Services.
 The check prints will be reviewed by City staff.
 When the other departments return their comments to Zoning and Subdivisions, staff will advise you and/or your surveyor or engineer of any corrections, comments or further requirements that must be addressed.

 The staff review of the Final Plat and the improvement plans requires an average of two to four weeks, but this time frame can be lengthened or shortened by many factors.
 Staff will gladly discuss ways to speed up the review process on individual cases.

-You must submit 14 prints (15 if on a state highway) and two mylars of the corrected Final Plat to Zoning and Subdivision Services.
+You must submit 14 prints (15 if on a state highway) and two mylars of the corrected Final Plat to Zoning and Subdivision Services (only one copy if submitted electronically through e-plans).
 These prints and mylars will be held until a written release is received from Public Works stating that all the public improvements required by City ordinances for your subdivision have been completed.
 All improvements must either be constructed and accepted by the City or you must provide adequate financial assurances acceptable to Public Works.
 Financial assurances are valid for one year.